 2. Schedule a Pump or Maintenance Ahead of Time

 If you’ve been neglecting regular septic pumping and maintenance, now is a good time to have a professional take a look and ensure any potential issues are addressed before a major storm rolls in.
 It’s also handy to have someone you already know and can call in case of an emergency.
 Call us at (603) 945-7355 or contact us here to schedule your service appointment today.

 3. Clear the Drain Field

-Remove any vehicles or heavy equipment off the drain field ahead of a storm.
+Remove any vehicles or heavy equipment from the drain field ahead of a storm.
 The added weight, especially with the weight of rainwater can damage your system.